Decolonising Listening | Wild Alchemy Journal, Aether | London Design Biennale 2023 | Royal College of Art | Electric Dreams Conference | RMIT

 Intention:

-For most of us, that is, second nation people, there is opaque understanding that we are collectively doing something wrong, but with no way to change, even as it gets harder to survive in these highly volatile times.
-This condition could be termed as “collective aphasia”(3), which feels like no accident in a hugely unequal world, but also not entirely conscious either.
-I put forward the notion that the Great Acceleration is also the Great Hijacking of the Human Psyche, where our relationship with place, each other and ecology diminish, in favour of some sort of trauma bond with hierarchy, colonialism, consumption and growth.
-As Graeber and Wengrow write “We know now, that we are in the presence of myths”(4), and they are destroying us.
+There is an opaque understanding that we have lost our way, but with no pathway to change, even as it gets harder to survive in increasingly volatile times.
+This condition is no accident, as dominant narratives impede any progression from an extractive way of life to an ecological one(5).
+One could suggest that the Great Acceleration is also the Great Hijacking of the Human Psyche, where relationships with place, each other and ecology diminish, in favour of a trauma bond with hierarchy, colonialism, consumption and growth.
+As Graeber and Wengrow wrote “We know now, that we are in the presence of myths”(6), and they are destroying us.

 What are the ways in which we can start to undo this process?
-How do we even understand how we've been conditioned?
-It is one thing to understand the need to deconstruct and rebuild, but another thing entirely to corporeally understand that our shared reality is shaped by colonial impositions.
-From money, to culture, to aesthetics, to religion to gender norms, even the language I’m using to write this article - they are all conditioned by colonial legacy.
+How do we even understand the extent to which we’ve been conditioned?
+It is one thing to understand the need to deconstruct and rebuild, but another thing entirely to understand the depths to which our reality is shaped by colonial impositions.
+From money, to culture, to education, to aesthetics, to religion, to gender norms, even the language I’m using to write this - they are all conditioned by colonial legacy.

 Note: